fatihbucak/CourseLabelChromeExtension/README.md

-# Course Label Chrome Extension
+# Course Label Extension
+This repository is a fork of [CourseLabelChromeExtension]( https://github.com/fatihbucak/CourseLabelChromeExtension ).
+This fork aims to provide wider release spectrum for browsers.
+So far these are the supported browsers:
+- Chrome
+- Firefox

 This extension is created to show course names on the side menu of Ninova.